What is a Pulse MIG? A how & why guide to Pulse MIG welding

 Pulse MIG offers fast, high quality, low spatter and consistently great looking welds, with better thermal control vs. conventional MIG welders.

 In technical terms, Pulse MIG is a highly-controlled spray-transfer MIG process.
-Unlike the traditional 'short-circuit' MIG process, the filler metal is transferred from the wire to the weld pool, without the wire contacting the weld pool.
+Unlike the traditional 'short-circuit' MIG process, when pulse welding the filler metal is transferred from the wire to the weld pool, without the wire contacting the weld pool.
 The current alternates, or pulses, between a high peak current and a low background current at a frequency of up to several hundred times per second.
 With each pulse, the peak current pinches off a droplet of wire and propels it to the weld joint, while the background current maintains the arc at a low enough power level so that short-circuit can’t occur.

 Why use Pulse MIG ?